gianlucarenzi/stalker/README.md

 ![pic1](https://user-images.githubusercontent.com/22798919/219906340-83e0abf5-7d11-4da2-b882-8896653abf63.png)

-Connect the special upgrade cable to the right lower opening of the STALKER, the connect the board with the provided USB cable to the one of the USB ports available in your computer.
+Connect the <b>special upgrade cable</b> to the right lower opening of <b>The STALKER</b>, then connect the board with the provided USB cable to the one of the USB ports available in your computer.
 The red LED will light steady.

 Then click on the connect button on the upper right position of the STM32Cube Programmer's window as shown in the picture below:

 ![pic1-connect](https://user-images.githubusercontent.com/22798919/219906316-8d8b55ae-dc68-4bae-b0f4-8fe2d6cec071.png)